-• Medium Oil lbbl) vy Oil lbbl) ral Gas Mcf) NGLs (Mbbl) Year First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End Prior thereto 326 19 482 354 82,064 28,454 1,506 1,075 2012 - - 463 686 20,597 49,844 763 1,866 2013 - - 347 537 23,034 54,217 395 1,071 2014 - 14 287 387 95,501 178,500 1,258 2,271
+Light and Medium Oil (Mbbl) Heavy Oil (Mbbl) al Natural Gas Mcf) NGLs (Mbbl) Year First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End First Attributed Cumulative at Year End Prior thereto - - 463 686 20,597 49,844 763 1,866 2013 - - 347 537 23,034 54,217 395 1,071 2014 14 14 287 387 95,501 178,500 1,258 2,271 2015 - 10 - 355 - 138,410 - 1,688

-The Corporation has a large inventory of proved undeveloped reserves.
-In 2014, Perpetual added proved undeveloped reserves, the majority of which are associated with its liquids-rich Wilrich gas program in west central Alberta and a small amount following the successful Mannville heavy oil program in eastern Alberta.
+The Corporation has a large inventory of proved undeveloped reserves, the majority of which are associated with its liquids-rich Wilrich gas program in West Central Alberta.
 These reserves are booked as per the COGE Handbook to company land immediately adjacent to existing producing wells.
-McDaniel has forecast the development of these proved undeveloped reserves over the next six years as part of larger drilling programs subject to commodity prices.
+McDaniel has forecast the development of these proved undeveloped reserves over the next five years as part of larger drilling programs subject to commodity prices.
 The Corporation uses many factors to determine its annual budgets and all projects, whether booked as undeveloped reserves or unbooked and residing in Perpetual's prospect inventory, compete based on these factors with funds balanced to maximize returns from capital investments as well as drive strategic initiatives.